rednafi/rednafi.com/content/go/mux_embedded_delegation.md

 sometimes be hard to reason about, especially when debugging or dealing with many middleware layers.

-There’s another way to achieve the same result without dealing with a soup of nested functions.
+There's another way to achieve the same result without dealing with a soup of nested functions.
 The next section talks about that.

 ## Embedded delegation